jotechnik/joklib_library/README.md

 Installation:

-  You can install this library easily, if you have Python version above 3.0 installed by typing:
+  You can install this library easily, if you have a Python version above 3.0 installed by typing:

   pip install joklib